The companies that scale well don’t just hire more people.

 - Monitoring

-This removes human delay.
-And more importantly, reduces errors.
+This removes human delay and reduces errors.

-4. Define Clear Ownership
+4. Clear Ownership Structure

-Every system must have:
+Every system has:

 - One responsible team